dataiku/solutions-contrib/README.md

 - Installing NodeJS, npm, yarn, and pnpm by default
 - Installing the latest version of git

-Once your code studio is created you will have three windows: VS Code, dev and frontend, we will only be using two: VS Code for coding and launching scripts & dev to see the webapp.
+Once your code studio is created you will have two windows: VS Code and dev.

 ![Code Studio View](/commons/images/documentation/code_studio_view.png)